HerrGrossman/HerrGrossman/README.md

 - 👋 Hi, I’m @HerrGrossman
-- 👀 I’m interested in Data base managment (Sql), GIS, alos JAVA & Python
+- 👀 I’m interested in Data base managment (Sql), GIS, Python and AI
-- 🌱 I’m currently learning (PostgreSql, JAVA, Blender for 3D gaming, Qgis)
+- 🌱 I’m currently learning (PostgreSql, Python, Blender for 3D gaming, Qgis)
 - 💞️ I’m looking to collaborate on all
 - 📫 How to reach me Mribehval2012@gmial.com